freenas/freenas-docs/userguide/freenas_jails.rst

 The previous section described how to find, install, and configure software using "Plugins".

-This section describes how to use "Jails", which allows users who are comfortable using the command line to have more control over software installation and management.
+This section describes how to use "Jails", which allow users who are comfortable with the command line to have more control over software installation and management.
 Any software installed using "Jails" must be managed from the command line of the jail.
-If you prefer to use a GUI to manage software, use
+If you prefer to use a GUI to manage software, use :ref:`Plugins` instead.
-:ref:`Plugins` instead.

 While FreeNAS® automatically creates a jail whenever a plugin is installed, it does not let the user install multiple plugins into the